Amazon says face recognition fears are “insignificant.” The SEC disagrees

 A separate letter to Amazon published on Wednesday and signed by at least 50 leading artificial-intelligence researchers echoed the shareholders’ demands, and reviewed findings about the software’s problems with racial and gender bias.
 The signatories included researchers from Facebook, Microsoft, and Google, as well as a former principal scientist at Amazon Web Services, Anima Anandkumar.

-Amazon Web Services markets the software to a wide range of customers; it helped ID celebrities during a royal wedding telecast last year, for instance.
-The software has been used by at least two U.S. police departments, and the FBI is using it to search for faces in mountains of video surveillance as part of a pilot that began in early 2018.
-Amazon has also pitched Rekognition to U.S. Immigration and Customs Enforcement (ICE), The Daily Beast reported in October.
+Amazon Web Services markets Rekognition to a wide range of customers; it helped ID celebrities during a royal wedding telecast last year, for instance.
+The software has also been used by at least two U.S. police departments, and the FBI is using it to search for faces in mountains of video surveillance as part of a pilot that began in early 2018.
+In October, The Daily Beast reported that Amazon has pitched Rekognition to U.S. Immigration and Customs Enforcement.

+“The controversy surrounding the technology threatens the relationship of trust between the Company and its consumers, employees, and the public at large,” the shareholders told the SEC in a February analysis, one of a volley of letters sent by their lawyers and Amazon’s.
 The Sisters of St. Joseph of Brentwood filed the resolution as shareholders and members of the Tri-State Coalition for Responsible Investment, which represents a group of investors with over $1.32 billion worth of total assets, according to a statement.

-“The controversy surrounding the technology threatens the relationship of trust between the Company and its consumers, employees, and the public at large,” the shareholders told the SEC in a February analysis, one of a volley of letters sent by their lawyers and Amazon’s.

-“The company’s products include a number of other products—Alexa, Ring, and Eero—that will face a spillover effect if Amazon’s status as a trusted company is breached by concerns about privacy and surveillance,” the shareholders continued.
+“The company’s products include a number of other products—Alexa, Ring, and Eero—that will face a spillover effect if Amazon’s status as a trusted company is breached by concerns about privacy and surveillance,” the shareholders wrote.
 “Moreover, in addition to the Company’s unique exposure to risk by virtue of it being a business operating in the technology sector, it also has a product pipeline and pending patent applications which demonstrate the trajectory of the company is on a collision course with just such concerns.”

 An Amazon representative declined to comment on the proposals or on the researchers’ open letter, but pointed to company blog posts that tout the benefits of face recognition software, including fighting child sexual abuse, finding missing children, and improving content moderation.
 Amazon contends that its policies allow it to suspend customers from using its services if they are found to be using them in unlawful ways, and that it has received no reports of misuse of the software by police.